iri031/monad/libs/runloop/Readme.md

 - Need to test cancellation works at every possible lifecycle and suspend state a task can have.
-- Should be able to clamp max i/o concurrency, and have `AsyncIO` wrapper set that from its config.
-- `AsyncIO` wrapper doesn't currently handle `EAGAIN`.
+- `AsyncIO` wrapper doesn't currently handle `EAGAIN`. _Probably_ doesn't matter as 99% of that should be handled internally by the new runloop.
+But not ALL of it is handled, some is passed on.
 - Multiple context switcher types at the same time should work, but is completely untested and ought to become tested.
 Including with perf impact (as they usually have to thunk when switching between disparate contexts)